Skip to main content

 What Are the Regulatory Hurdles for Peptide Therapies?

 Peptide therapies represent another frontier where clinical application has outpaced formal regulatory approval.
 Peptides like Sermorelin, Ipamorelin, and CJC-1295 are growth hormone secretagogues (GHS).
-They stimulate the pituitary gland to release endogenous growth hormone, a mechanism distinct from the direct administration of recombinant human (rhGH).
+They stimulate the pituitary gland to release endogenous growth hormone, a mechanism distinct from the direct administration of recombinant human growth hormone (rhGH).
 Because many of these peptides are not approved for human use as drugs, they are often sold under the label “for research use only.”

-This creates a significant regulatory ambiguity.
-Clinicians who prescribe them operate in an environment where the substances have a known biochemical mechanism of action, supported by smaller-scale studies, but lack the definitive Phase III trial data required for an FDA-approved indication.
 The oversight of these substances falls into a complex web of rules governing compounding, research chemicals, and the practice of medicine.
 The FDA’s primary enforcement mechanism is to act against manufacturers or pharmacies making explicit disease-treatment claims, which would classify the peptide as an unapproved new drug.

 Regulatory and Mechanistic Profile of Select Peptides